Why study this course

-You will also study a non-language module which introduces you to the development of the country of study as a nation, exploring what it has symbolised for different groups at different moments in history.
+Students studying one language will also take a non-language module which introduces you to the development of the country of study as a nation, exploring what it has symbolised for different groups at different moments in history.
 It also explores its exchanges with the world, enabling you to consider its role beyond the national borders.
 The module will allow you to develop intercultural awareness, and the highly-prized ability to mediate between cultures.

-You will also study two translation modules, Principles of Translation and Translation Theory.
+You will also study two translation modules, Introduction to Translation Theory and Introduction to Translation Methods.

 The language elements of year two build on the work undertaken in year one, and prepare you for your year abroad.

-In addition to language, you will study 30 credits looking at the culture of the language that you are learning in a transnational context.
+In addition to language modules, students studying one language will study 30 credits looking at the culture of the language that you are learning in a transnational context.
 This will introduce you to key approaches, methodologies and critical tools which you can apply to an in-depth study, looking at a range of topics such as culture, history and politics.
 (Students who choose to study two languages cannot take this cultural module.)

 Whether you choose to study one or two languages you will take Principles of Translation Theory and Introduction to Specialised Translation.

-Outside of your formal studies, you will have the opportunity to take part in our highly-praised Student Mentoring Scheme, supported by the Welsh Assembly Government.
-Pupils in selected secondary schools are mentored by our specially-trained undergraduate students who go into schools to mentor pupils in small groups of two or three over a period of five weeks.
+Outside of your formal studies, you will have the opportunity to take part in our highly-praised Student Mentoring Scheme, which is supported by Welsh Government.
+The scheme places undergraduates into local schools to mentor pupils and encourage them to consider modern foreign languages when choosing their GCSE options.